-While not everything that counts can be counted (as that guy said), most of what can be counted can be embedded: proteins, social networks, DNA, songs, sets and, more to our point, products (e.g., lipstick).
+While not everything that counts can be counted (as that guy said), most of what can be counted can be embedded: proteins, social networks, DNA, songs, sets, and, more to our point, products (e.g., lipstick).

-As it turns out, learning product embeddings in digital commerce bears a lot of resemblance to the original challenge with words above.
-If you think about our runner again, browsing can be seen as a sequence of events—going from product A to product B, etc. If a text is made up of sentences, which are made up of words, a digital commerce experience is made up of sessions, which are made up of products.
+As it turns out, learning product embeddings in digital commerce bear a lot of resemblance to the original challenge with the words above.
+If you think about our runner again, browsing can be seen as a sequence of events—going from product A to product B, etc. If a text is made up of sentences, which are made up of words, a digital experience is made up of sessions, which are made up of products.

 Since we are reusing the same model, we can reuse the same code (check the repo)!
 With a bit of training on our laptop, we finally have product embeddings.

 “Logic will get you from A to B. Vectors will take you everywhere”A. Einstein (almost)

 Just as the word ‘space’ reflects human intuitions about meaning, the product space reflects important intuitions about sports apparel.
 This is made clear when inspecting which products are close together in this space.

 The following 3D representation is made by projecting down to three dimensions the embeddings learned from session data.

 To help with visual clustering, we color-coded products by sport/activity.
 The ability to learn the sports affinity for products based solely on user interactions is indeed pretty impressive.
 When the TSNE plot stabilizes, sports clusters become easily identifiable, proving that our embeddings naturally capture a lot of the latent properties of products.